bruno-force/newmotion/README.md

 ### Notification Service

-It will send Visit Notification to all Opportunity Customers that have instalation date in the next 20 days and did not recieve the notification yet.
+It will send Visit Notification to all Opportunity Customers that have instalation date in the next 2 Weeks and did not recieve the notification yet.

 To prevent send multiple notification for the same installation a checkbox field was added to Opportunity (Notification Sent)